LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

 Primary & Secondary Processing
 ------------------------------

-Explicit content types can be used in concert with a similarly named regular ".lasso" file.
+Explicit content types can be used jointly with a similarly-named regular ".lasso" file.
 In this situation, first the *primary* file is executed and then its value is made available to the *secondary* file as it is executed.
 The primary file is always executed.
-Only the secondary file, which corresponds to the requested content type, is executed.
+Only then is the secondary file, which corresponds to the requested content type, is executed.

 .. code-block:: none